 - Risk owner -- the individual or group responsible for ensuring that the residual risks remain within the tolerance level

 A cybersecurity risk assessment is a large and ongoing undertaking, so time and resources need to be made available if it is going to improve the future security of the organization.
-It will need to be repeated as new threats arise, and new systems or activities are introduced, but done well first time around it will provide a repeatable process and template for future assessments, whilst reducing the chances of a cyber attack adversely affecting business objectives.
+It will need to be repeated as new cyber threats arise, and new systems or activities are introduced, but done well first time around it will provide a repeatable process and template for future assessments, whilst reducing the chances of a cyber attack adversely affecting business objectives.